orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

   FROM orthancteam/orthanc-pre-release:bookworm

-  # this is example is using a virtual env that is not mandatory when using Docker containers
+  # This example is using a virtual env that is not mandatory when using Docker containers
-  # but recommended since python 3.11 and Debian bookworm based images
+  # but recommended since python 3.11 and Debian bookworm based images where you get a warning
-  RUN apt-get update && apt install -y python3-venv RUN python3 -m venv /.venv
+  # when installing system-wide packages.
+RUN apt-get update && apt install -y python3-venv
+  RUN python3 -m venv /.venv

   RUN /.venv/bin/pip install pydicom